Making fashion sustainable

 Traditionally, fashion has been defined by change and a desire for constantly new designs.
 Now, companies also work actively to make sure that their garments last longer, even though it might mean they make less money on their products in a short-term perspective.
 To speed up progress, many brands have started to collaborate to find solutions and share their knowledge.

 Filippa K is one of the sustainability pioneers among Swedish brands.
 Since 2014, the brand has operated by the motto that ‘sustainability leads the way to growth’, with the lifespan of its garments as a primary focus.
-In 2015 Filippa K launched a new concept, the Collect programme, whereby people get a discount on new purchases if they return garments they no longer want.
-By 2030 the brand aims to remake, resell or recycle 100 per cent of collected garments.
+Among new initiatives is a collection based on an innovative wood-based material, OnceMore® – a collaboration with forest industry group Södra.
+By 2030 Filippa K aims to remake, resell or recycle 100 per cent of collected garments.

 Houdini Sportswear has managed to turn more than half of its products circular – by prolonging the life of garments, as well as by offering repairs, rentals and second-hand sales.
 The brand has also conducted an experiment in which their clothing is composted into food soil.